Felicity520666/felicitys-personal-site/README.md

 ## Feedback

-If you have any feedback, feel free to reach out.
+If you have any feedback or suggestions, feel free to reach out to me!
+Thank you for visiting my personal website.
+I hope you enjoyed it and learned a little about me.